Skip to main content

 namestrYesSpan name

-kindObserveKind | strNoSemantic span kind (see ObserveKind)
+kindObserveKind | strNoSemantic span kind (see ObserveKind); defaults to SPAN

 metadatadictNoAdditional metadata